rigetti/pyquil/README.md

 [![Documentation Status](https://readthedocs.org/projects/pyquil/badge/?version=latest)](http://pyquil.readthedocs.io/en/latest/?badge=latest)

-**Please note: To make full use of our SDK, in addition to installing pyQuil, you'll need to download [quilc and the QVM](rigetti.com/forest), which will allow you to compile and run programs on our simulators on your local machine.
+**Please note: To make full use of our SDK, in addition to installing pyQuil, you'll need to download [quilc and the QVM](rigetti.com/forest), which will allow you to compile and simulate programs on your local machine.
 If you'd like to run programs on our quantum computers, you'll need to sign up for [Quantum Cloud Services](rigetti.com/qcs).**

 ## Documentation